How To Find Work in Hong Kong

 Any foreigner who wants to work in Hong Kong MUST have a working visa under a Hong Kong sponsor.
 There is no provision for freelance work.

 The most efficient ways to find work in Hong Kong Special Administrative Region are through recruitment agencies, recruiters and employers on the Internet, local newspaper classifieds, job-related trade magazines and recruitment agents.
 Thursday and Saturday editions of Hong Kong’s newspapers often have expanded classified sections.

 In effective search for a job in Hong Kong, you should complement online job search by methods that are more traditional because jobs in Hong Kong are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Hong Kong jobs are not advertised at all and are filled through referrals or networking.
+More than half of all employment in Hong Kong is not advertised at all and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

-Quite often, with Hong Kong job search it is not what you know but whom you know
+Quite often, with work in Hong Kong it is not what you know but whom you know

 Job search resources on the Internet are the easiest way to find suitable jobs and the most convenient way to reach potential employers.
 You can gain free access to online job websites and recruiters to search for jobs under categories of interest browse job listings and apply online.
 You can customize searches with desired categories such as salary and position title.
 CV postings and job databases allow you to receive, via email “Job Alerts” for selected categories.
 You can also attend virtual and live career/job fairs.

 The job search process usually works this way:

 - You find a Hong Kong employer through the recruitment agency, recruiter on the Internet.